 How big is the debt?

-  Currently, the national debt held by the public is over $13.5 trillion, which is 75 percent of the country’s economy, as measured by Gross Domestic Product (GDP).
-The gross debt, which includes money owed to other parts of the federal government, is $19 trillion, or 105 percent of GDP.
+Currently, the national debt held by the public is over $14 trillion, which is 75 percent of the country’s economy, as measured by Gross Domestic Product (GDP).
+The gross debt, which includes money owed to other parts of the federal government, is more than $19 trillion, or 105 percent of GDP.

 Throughout history, the United States has normally maintained some amount of debt.
 However, with the exception of a brief period during and immediately after World War II, debt levels have never been as high as they are now.
 Without congressional action, debt levels will continue increasing.

 Particularly over the last 40 years, the federal government has generally spent more than it collected in revenue.
 When this occurs, the government must borrow money to cover the difference.
 The government borrows by selling securities such as Treasury bonds, then agreeing to pay bondholders back with interest.
 Over time, this borrowing accumulates into the national debt.